Remember in early 2020, when media headlines were awash with ‘doom and gloom’ predictions about Australian property prices?

 Well, the property market didn’t collapse – did it?

-This is partly because credit has never been cheaper, which has made the prospect of home ownership far more affordable than it has been in a long time.
+Sure this is partly because credit had never been cheaper, which has made the prospect of home ownership far more affordable than it had been in a long time.

-First of all, it’s important to understand that some of these reports were not coming from “dodgy” sources.
+First of all, it’s important to understand that some of these forecasts were not coming from “dodgy” sources.

 Many economists, research firms and experts are "wrong" every day.